 My family have been farmers in Suffolk for four generations and before that in Ayrshire and so there was considerable pressure on me to take on the family business!

 I came to the farm in 1985 and it was typical example of post-WW2 agriculture.
 Many of the hedgerows had been removed to make the fields easier to farm with larger machinery as well as making way for an American bomber base.
 Cropping revolved around wheat, oil seed rape and sugar beet and was stockless with the dairy herd going in the 1960’s and pigs going in the 1970’s.

 In the mid 1990’s I began to notice some of our better soils yielding less and some of them slumping.
 I also became increasingly concerned about the amount of chemicals we were using and I began to worry about their long term impact on my soils and wildlife.

 In 2007 we converted the rest of the farm to organic production as well as other local farms we were farming for neighbours under contract farming arrangements.
-Our organic contract farming operation has expanded by 30% over the last 18 months with us now farming a further 650 hectares for local farmers all within a 7 mile radius of our own farm.
+Our organic contract farming operation expanded, with us now farming a further 980 hectares for local farmers all within a 7 mile radius of our own farm.